Neural Koopman prior for data assimilation: Proposed methods

 When the data is sampled at arbitrary times, one has to adopt a continuous formulation.
 In this case, one does not work with the discrete $\mathbf{K}$ but rather with its continuous counterpart $\mathbf{L}$, which is related to it through the matrix exponential

 and can be seen as its corresponding infinitesimal evolution.
-A sufficient condition to guarantee the existence of such a matrix $\mathbf{L}$ is that $\mathbf{K}$ (always diagonalizable in $\mathbb{C}$) has no real negative eigenvalue~\cite{MatrixLog}.
+A sufficient condition to guarantee the existence of such a matrix $\mathbf{L}$ is that $\mathbf{K}$ (almost always diagonalizable in $\mathbb{C}$) has no real negative eigenvalue~\cite{MatrixLog}.
 In our case, we constrain $\mathbf{K}$ to be close to orthogonal and initialize it to the identity.
-Thus, the eigenvalues are very unlikely to become real negative (in addition, this set has zero Lebesgue measure), and this never happened in our experiments.
+Thus, the eigenvalues are very unlikely to become real negative.
+Indeed, the set of negative real numbers has zero Lebesgue measure.
+This means that the next noisy iterate provided by a stochastic gradient descent (or related algorithms) will perturb the eigenvalues, and if the associated eigenvalue distribution admits a density w.r.t. the Lebesgue measure, the eigenvalues will almost surely avoid this set, unless it is an attractor.
+At any rate, this never happened in our experiments.